garrandall/popular-music-data/tracks/hungah-karyn-white.md

 Can I get it, come on
 Can I get it, come on
 Can I get it from you, baby, come on
-Ooh, I want ya, hoo
+Oh, I want ya, hoo
 Uh-huh... uh-huh... uh-huh...

 So tell me what you wanna do (Yeah)